The Psygaia Framework

 This is not a random side effect, and it is not purely mystical either.
 Psygaia draws on three established scientific and philosophical frameworks — systems and Gaia theory, enactive cognition, and biosemiotics — to explain why psychedelic experiences so consistently produce these relational, ecological insights.
 Together, they offer a language for something many people have sensed but struggled to articulate: that these experiences are not hallucinations departing from reality, but encounters with a dimension of reality we have learned to filter out.

-We call this ecological attunement: the embodied recognition of interdependence within living systems — felt in the body, not just understood in the mind.
+We call this relational attunement: the embodied recognition of interdependence within living systems — felt in the body, not just understood in the mind.

 At the same time, Psygaia holds an important caveat.
 Psychedelic experiences alone do not guarantee lasting transformation.
 Without cultural context, community, and ongoing practice, relational and ecological insights tend to be reabsorbed into the same disconnected patterns they briefly dissolved.